vitorjpc10/etl-breweries/README.md

 5. The data will be extracted, transformed, and loaded into the PostgreSQL database based on the logic in `scripts/main.py`.

-6. Once built, run the following command to execute queries on both weather and traffic tables:
+6. Once built, run the following command to execute queries on both weather and traffic tables from PostgreSQL database container:
     ```bash
     docker exec -it etl-breweries-db-1 psql -U postgres -c "\i queries/queries.sql"
     ```